 February 22 – 24, 12:00 to 8:00pm, held at the ESPN Wide World of Sports Center:

-Those who have purchased VIP Race Retreat, your bus transportation from the resorts begin at 9:30am and the early entry Expo time is from 10:00 to 11:00am.
+Those who have purchased VIP Race Retreat, your bus transportation from the resorts begin at 9:30am and the early entry Expo time is from 10:00 to 11:00am for the 2018 race.
 (The bus stop for the expo and all races will most likely be at the front of your resort where Magic Express bus make their stops.)
 Be sure to bring your I.D.
 If you arrive after 11:00pm, well, you’re stuck with the rest of us in the general expo lines.

 If you are in a rush, then head straight to the Disney Merchandise area first and leave picking up your bibs and commemorative items last on your list, since nobody else can take them.
 The aisles will be separated according to each race and Fairy Tale Challenge and will also most likely have a row for non-race specific runDisney merchandise.
 For the location of the Dooney & Bourke bags, check the Official Race Guide map.

-If you’re a Disney World Annual Passholder, make sure to bring your discount card to the Expo for a 10% discount.
-Better yet for DVC owners, you get 20% off!
+If you’re a Disney World Annual Passholder or DVC Owner, make sure to bring your discount card to the Expo for a 20% discount.
 If you have a Disney Visa, you can get a 10% discount for purchases over $50.00, but note that you can’t stack discounts.

-For those who have pre-purchased commemorative items, there will be a separate section on the Field House’s lower level.
+For those who have pre-purchased commemorative items, there will be a separate section in the Arena.
 (The line will be separate from Disney merchandise.)
 Make sure you bring your ID.
 Unfortunately, you can no longer return commemorative items which really is a bugger since nobody knows what the merchandise will look like while ordering.